yeungjor/jordan-yeung-capstone-diamond-keeper/README.CAPSTONE-PROPOSAL.md

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

 - AI - time dependant
+- authentication and authorization
 - create batting line-up
-- authentication
-- input player stats such as at bats, hits, walks, slugging, averages, totals etc.
+- input player stats such as at-bats, hits, walks, slugging, averages etc.
 - view player stats for specific game/ total season/ total career
 - view team stats for specific game/ total season/ total career
-- add more functionality to better track game stats